dreamcatcher-tech/network/Inbox/2024-10-23 1327 merge static and UI deployments.md

 Then we are maintaining a library of standard napps, and an engine that runs them, all as the same commit.

 Ping should include a secret in env vars, so we don't get thrashed, since this call invokes billable actions.

+Should the UI just be a package inside the deno workspace ?